General Information

 Phlebotomy Service

-The laboratory phlebotomy team makes routine adult and pediatric blood drawing rounds 7 days a week at 0500 and 1900.
+The laboratory phlebotomy team makes routine adult and pediatric blood drawing rounds 7 days a week at 5 a.m.

 Phlebotomy Specimen Containers